 It's hard to find results that are not mass media or commerce, aside from sources like reddit, quora, and other forums.
 Perhaps less commercial sites, despite producing good content, don't make it to top results.
 I can't find others like me trying to make sense of the world and writing about it while attempting to use logic or scientific methods.
 Many blogs seem mostly attention seeking without contributing substance, which unfortunately seems to sell.
 I have no solid proof, but with this hypothesis I started to look for alternative search engines, that I might find better results.

 I found many articles, but they were not focused on independent search engines, with their own crawlers and indexing methods.
 If they were about alternatives, they were misinformed and non-comprehensive.
 Since I couldn't find the article I wanted, I started writing my own.
 I have combed through what's available and give a brief summary of what I found.
 I was also curious about how much alternative search engines are being used.

 The most popular alternative to Google, is Bing.
 In this review, I will avoid counting those that re-brand someone else's search engine results.
 One example is Yahoo search, which uses the Bing search engine since 2009.
-I make exception with DuckDuckGo and SearcX since I think they are notable, and as meta search engines they combine search results from as many engines as possible.
-Although, at least DuckDuckGo results don't differ that much from the big two (Reminder to check SearX).
+I made exception with DuckDuckGo and SearcX since I thought they were notable, and as meta search engines they combine search results from as many engines as possible.

 In my first pass, I ruled out search sites where other articles, including Wikipedia, state that the search site uses someone else's search engine.
 It's possible that any of those articles could be mistaken or even outdated.
 I verified infrequently.